Is Sparkling Water Safe? Truth About Carbonated Water

 The Verdict

-Drinking sparkling water during exercise is a personal choice, as it can build bloating, gas, and burping.
-Considering that you appreciate the bubbly texture, carbonated water may increase your everyday liquid intake.
+Drinking sparkling water during exercise is a personal choice.
+However, it can cause bloating, gas, and burping.
+Carbonated water may increase your daily liquid intake if you appreciate the bubbly texture.

 Is Sparkling Water Safe Truth About Carbonated Water